abbyssoul/libsolace/README.md

 * [GLibMM](http://developer.gnome.org/glibmm/)

 ## License
+The library available under Apache License 2.0
-Please see LICENSE file for details
+Please see LICENSE file for details.

 ## Authors
-Please see AUTHORS file for the list of contributors
+Please see AUTHORS file for the list of contributors.